tambiasawo/capstone-/README.md

 # capstone-

-This is a website I designed from scratch for my final year project in school.
-I did all the backend programming, while someone else did the front end coding.
+This is the code of a website I designed from scratch for my final year project in school.
+I did all the backend programming and some frontend.

-The website is used by a patient to upload his medical information into the database ($pat_db) and also by a doctor in order to see the uploaded patient's medical  information.
+This website was used by a patient to upload his medical information into the database ($pat_db) and also by a doctor in order to see the uploaded patient's medical  information.
 The site is divided into two different categories for easy manourvering by the user.
 The flow chart shows a breakdown of the website as used by the user.
 The Word docx contains images of the forms and databases when I first created them.
 Now the domain no longer exists.

 - Index.html:
 This is the homepage of the site.
 It contains both the sign up and log in forms.